ging/fiware-pep-proxy/doc/admin_guide.md

 The following steps need to be performed to get the PEP Proxy up and running:

-1. Download the software, using [[http://github.com/ging/fi-ware-cloud-portal GitHub]].
+- Download the software, using [GitHub](http://github.com/ging/fi-ware-pep-proxy).

 <pre>
  git clone https://github.com/ging/fi-ware-pep-proxy
 </pre>

-2. Install all required libraries using NPM.
+- Install all required libraries using NPM.

 <pre>
  cd fi-ware-pep-proxy
  npm install
 </pre>

-3. Configure the installation
+- Configure the installation

 To configure PEP Proxy you can copy the file named config.js.template to config.js and edit it with the corresponding info.
 Below you can see an example: